-The keys useful to engine\from\config() should be prefixed, e.g. database.url, etc. The prefix argument specifies the prefix used to filter keys.
+The keys useful to engine_from_config() should be prefixed, e.g. database.url, etc. The prefix argument specifies the prefix used to filter keys.

-- url: the connection URL to the database, passed to make\url() to create the URL used to connect to the database. - credentials\secret (optional): the key used to retrieve the database credentials from secrets as a CredentialSecret.
-If this is supplied, any credentials given in url we be replaced by these. - pool\recycle (optional): this setting causes the pool to recycle connections after the given number of seconds has passed.
+- url: the connection URL to the database, passed to make_url() to create the URL used to connect to the database. - credentials_secret (optional): the key used to retrieve the database credentials from secrets as a CredentialSecret.
+If this is supplied, any credentials given in url we be replaced by these. - pool_recycle (optional): this setting causes the pool to recycle connections after the given number of seconds has passed.
 It defaults to -1, or no timeout.

-• pool\pre\ping (optional): when set to true, this setting causes sqlalchemy to perform a livenesscheck query each time a connection is checked out of the pool.
+- pool_pre_ping (optional): when set to true, this setting causes sqlalchemy to perform a liveness-check query each time a connection is checked out of the pool.
 If the liveness-check fails, the connection is gracefully recycled.
 This ensures severed connections are handled more gracefully, at the cost of doing a SELECT 1 at the start of each checkout.
-When used, this obviates most of the reasons you might use pool\recycle, and as such they shouldn't normally be used simultaneously.
-Requires SQLAlchemy 1.3.
+When used, this obviates most of the reasons you might use pool_recycle, and as such they shouldn't normally be used simultaneously.
+Requires SQLAlchemy 1.3. - pool_size (optional): The number of connections that can be saved in the pool. - max_overflow (optional): Max connections that can be opened beyond the pool size.